leanball/LotSGameLinux/README.md

 ```
 ---
 ### **Windows**
-For the Windows version will click Use the link below:
+For the Windows version click Use the link below:

 [**here**](https://github.com/leanball/LotSGame)

 ---

 ### **Android**
 For Android devices, the launcher is available for testers via Google Play.
 Use the link below:

 [**Google Play (Testing Version)**](https://play.google.com/apps/internaltest/4700379673975068225)

 ---